-Months of Future Service Credit Hours of Work in Covered Employment During Calendar Year

-0 Less than 100

-1 100 - 199

-2 200 - 299

-3 300 - 399

-4 400 - 499

-5 500 - 599

-6 600 - 699

-7 700 - 799

-8 800 - 899

-9 900 - 999

-10 1,000 - 1,099

-11 1,100 - 1,199

-12 1,200 & Over
+Service granted on the basis of hours of work in a calendar year after a Participant's Contribution Date in accordance Future Service Credit with the following schedule: Months of Future Hours of Work in Covered Service Credit Employment During Calendar Year 0 Less than 100 100 - 199 2 200 - 299 3 300 - 399 4 400 - 499 5 500 - 599 6 600 - 699 700 - 799 8 800 - 899 9 900 - 999 10 1,000 - 1,099 11 1,100 - 1,199 12 1.200 & Over Pension Credit

-Pension Credit Sum of the Past Service Credit and Future Service Credit (excluding service lost under the Plan's break in service rul

-Vesting Service 870 or more hours of work within a Plan year earns one year of Vesting Service

-Contribution Rate Varies from \$0.05 to \$19.11 per hour as of the valuation date.
-The average rate is \$5.37 per hour as of January 1,
+Pension Credit Sum of the Past Service Credit and Future Service Credit (excluding service lost under the Plan's break in service rules) 870 or more hours of work within a Plan year earns one year of Vesting Service Contribution Rate Varies from \$0.05 to \$19.11 per hour as of the valuation date.
+The average rate is \$5.37 per hour as of January 1, 2019.
+2.5% of certain employer contributions are allocated to 401(h) Medical Accounts but are subject to pension benefit accruals.

-benefit accruals.

-Required Contribution Increases Contribution rate increases required under the Funding Improvement Plan Options are described below.
-First Alternative Option: None for 2018 through 2020, 2.0% for 2021 and 2022.
+Required Contribution Contribution rate increases required under the Funding Improvement Plan Options are described below.
+Increases First Alternative Option: None for 2018 through 2020, 2.0% for 2021 and 2022.
 Second Alternative Option: None for 2018 through 2020, 1.0% for 2021 and 2022.
-Cost of Living Adjustment (COLA) • Eligibility: Pensioners and beneficiaries whose benefits are based on contribution rates that were increased by the Required Pension Fund Increase and who separated and retired from Covered Employment on or after January 1, 1991 and before December 1, 2001.
-No payment is made after January 1, 2008 unless the annual supplement had been in effect 60 months before that date (i.e., the benefit must have been payable on the participant's Allocation Date for 2002 - October 31, 2002). • Amount: An annual supplement equal to 2% of the participant's total monthly payments for the 12 months immediately preceding the Allocation Date, multiplied by the number of whole years preceding the Allocation Date that the participant or beneficiary has received benefits, up to a maximum of 15 years.
+Cost of Living Adjustment (COLA) Eligibility: Pensioners and beneficiaries whose benefits are based on contribution rates that were increased by the Required Pension Fund Increase and who separated and retired from Covered Employment on or after January 1, 1991 and before December 1, 2001.
+No payment is made after January 1, 2008 unless the annual supplement had been in effect 60 months before that date (i.e., the benefit must have been payable on the participant's Allocation Date for 2002 - October 31, 2002).
+Amount: An annual supplement equal to 2% of the participant's total monthly payments for the 12 months immediately preceding the Allocation Date, multiplied by the number of whole years preceding the Allocation Date that the participant or beneficiary has received benefits, up to a maximum of 15 years.
 If the participant had elected a level income option, the 2% factor is applied to the benefit prior to the adjustment for the form of payment.
 Effective July 1, 1995, no NPF COLA Benefit is payable with respect to any benefits accrued after June 30, 1995.
 A participant who was retired and received an annual supplemental increase under the NPF COLA Benefit for the 2002 Allocation Date will continue to receive the benefit, but it will not exceed the supplement that was paid for the 2002 Allocation Date (i.e., it remains fixed at that amount) Changes in Plan Provisions Since benefit accruals are tied directly to contribution rates, changes in contribution rates are treated as a Plan change.
 In addition, some participants' Funding Improvement Plan Option changed.